 Warm Clothes: Be sure to dress for the time of year and have clothes to sleep in.

-Hiking Shoes: Good shoes are important for around the campsite or if you want to hike.
+Hiking Shoes: Good shoes are important if you want to hike but generally not necessary on the sand and water.

 Cooking and Food